-The use of the names Falasha and Falashmura thus contributed to social exclusion in both Ethiopia and Israel (Wethrell and Potter 1992).
+The names Falasha and Falashmura, thus, contributed to social exclusion in Ethiopia and Israel (Wethrell and Potter 1992).
 According to one of my interviewees, “when they wanted to tease me in Ethiopia, they called me Falasha, and in Israel the state and the people call me Falashmura.
 There they tell me that I don’t belong, and the same here.
 So, where’s my home?
 Where do I belong?”
 (Yosef, Israel, 2010).

-A long after many of the ZBI made aliyah to Israel, the question of ZBI entitlement and belonging remains a subject of debate.
-The use of seemingly permanent labels gives policy makers – and parts of the Israeli general public – a sense of control.
-These labels have created a fixed perception of the ZBI and a consequent gap between that and their self-perception.
+Long after many ZBI made aliyah to Israel, the question of ZBI entitlement and belonging remains a subject of debate.
+The use of seemingly permanent labels gives policy-makers, and parts of the Israeli general public, a sense of control.
+These labels have created a fixed perception of the ZBI that is at odds with their self-perception.

-The identity of the ZBI is questioned throughout the entire migration process and this doubt is embedded in the very terminology used by different forces.
-In this paper, I deliberately use the name ZBI, specifically because this name has not yet acquired an explicit political significance within the context of the interplay between the state, NGOs, and other forces noted above.
-Nonetheless, the range of names and labels applied to them clearly reflects their complex position in both Ethiopian and Israeli societies.
+The ZBI identity is questioned throughout the entire migration process, with doubt embedded in the very terminology used by different forces.
+I deliberately use the term ZBI because this name has not yet acquired political significance within the interplay between the state, NGOs and other forces noted above.
+Nonetheless, the range of names and labels applied to them clearly reflects their complex position in Ethiopian and Israeli societies.

-The ZBI migration has taken the form of a unique journey, one that was not only a process of physical, cultural and religous transition, but also one of transition between categories.
-Their experiences at the various stations of the journey (from the villages, through the transit camps, in absorption centers, and finally to permanent dwellings) underline the day-to-day implications of labeling and the blurring of categories of classification.
+ZBI migration has become a unique journey, both a process of physical, cultural and religious transition and a transition between categories.
+Their experiences at the various stations of the journey (from the villages, through the transit camps, in absorption centres, and finally to permanent dwellings) underscore the day-to-day implications of labelling and the blurring of categories of classification.

-The role of the state and its beauracracy
+The role of the state and its bureaucracy

-"The Ministry of Interior asked me about all my family, seven generation back from my mom side and from ny dad'.
-They intervied my family in Israel, they called me several time and asked a lot of quwstions but, I'm still waiting, eleven years waiting.
-Live with jewish people that waiting, they once tell us that we will come to Israel, after they tell us later, we are all sad, in stress and worried " (Gashau, Gondar 2011).
-Gshus' felling can expose the uncertainty The criteria defining who could make Aliyah have shifted and changed during the decades of immigration from Ethiopia, but the process of application has remained the same.
-The process of their migration is uniqe.
+The Ministry of Interior asked me about all my family, seven generations back from my mom’s side and from my dad's.
+They interviewed my family in Israel, they called me several times and asked a lot of questions but, I'm still waiting, eleven years waiting.
+Live with Jewish people who are waiting, they once tell us that we will come to Israel, after they tell us later, we are all sad, stressed and worried.
+(Gashau, Gondar 2011)

+Gshus' comment reveals the uncertainty about the shifting criteria defining who would make Aliyah during the decades of immigration from Ethiopia, although the application process has remained the same.
+Their migration process is unique.
 Usually, relatives in Israel must apply to the Ministry of Interior and request to be reunited with their relatives.
-They are required to provide a detailed geneology on a form that is first examined by representatives of the Ministry and then by the Israeli Consulate in Ethiopia, which summons the prospective immigrants for an investigation.
-Details of the investigation are then sent back to the Ministry of the Interior where the case is evaluated and permission granted or denied.
-As expected, this process can take many years.
-Usually, if the application is rejected, the candidates are not informed of the decision.
-They continue waiting in vain for a response from the Israeli government.
+They are required to provide a detailed genealogy that is first examined by representatives of the Ministry and then by the Israeli Consulate in Ethiopia, which summons the prospective immigrants for an investigation.
+Details of the investigation are then returned to the Ministry, which evaluates the case and grants or denies permission.
+This process takes many years.
+Usually, if the application is rejected, the candidates are not informed and continue waiting in vain for a response from the Israeli government..

 Moving between labels: classification and boundaries in the transit camp